Yetenol/Setup-Computer/gaming.md

 - Rename the shortcut to `Minecraft Launcher`

 ## Summary
-- To play vanilla or modded Minecraft run `Minecraft Launcher`
+- To play vanilla or modded Minecraft open `Minecraft Launcher`
-- To manage modpacks start `CurseForge`
+- To manage modpacks open `CurseForge`